 If your working surface is too high, you will have to raise your shoulders to be able to work.
 This may result in your neck and shoulder muscles going into spasm.

 Your work surface is at the correct height when your elbow is at 900 and your forearm is in line with the top of your working surface.
-Your palms must be resting flat on the working surface.
+Your palms should be resting flat on the working surface.

 c.
 Adjust the height of the kneeler